Robust Tangent Space Estimation via Laplacian Eigenvector Gradient Orthogonalization: Introduction

 By adapting techniques from the random graph literature (see, e.g., \cite{dengStrongConsistencyGraph}), assuming that the variance proxy $\tubescale{}$ scales as $\bigO(1/\sqrt{\numpoints{}\log{\numpoints}})$, we prove that the noisy Laplacian $\RWGraphLaplacian{}$ converges to its clean counterpart $\cleanRWGraphLaplacian{}$ in operator norm at a rate of $\numpoints{}^{-1/2}$ i.e., $\|\RWGraphLaplacian{}-\cleanRWGraphLaplacian{}\|_2 = \bigO(n^{-1/2})$ with high probability.
 By the Davis-Kahan theorem~\cite{yuUsefulVariantDavis2015}, it follows that the eigenvectors of $\RWGraphLaplacian{}$ remain close to those of $\cleanRWGraphLaplacian{}$, provided the eigengaps of the clean Laplacian do not decay too rapidly with $\numpoints{}$.
-In the submanifold setting, classical spectral results such as Weyl's law (e.g., see \cite{chavel1984eigenvalues}) imply that eigengaps tend to shrink deeper in the spectrum.
-This, when combined with our result, suggest that low-frequency eigenvectors are more stable to noise and therefore their gradients can be reliably used for tangent space estimation.
+In the submanifold setting, Weyl's law (e.g., see \cite{chavel1984eigenvalues}) imply that eigengaps tend to shrink deeper in the spectrum.
+Finally, by assuming a strengthened version of our eigenvector stability result under the tubular noise model and low-noise regime, we show that the \horizproxy{} component of the gradients estimated from the noisy data converge to that of the clean data.